 But if you prefer the look of your window treatment or need a more budget-friendly option, pleated shades are a great choice.

-Whichever type of shade you choose, be sure to measure your windows carefully before making a purchase to ensure a perfect fit.
-Accurate measurements will result in hassle-free and perfect installation.
+Whichever type of shade you choose, be sure to measure your windows carefully before making a purchase to ensure a perfect fit and easy, hassle-free installation.

 The Pros and Cons of Cellular Shades